On the classification of simple amenable $C*$-algebras with finite decomposition rank, II: The main result

 \section{The main result}

-Let us begin by recalling the (stable) uniqueness result used in \cite{EN-K0-Z}: \begin{lem}[Corollary 2.6 of \cite{EN-K0-Z}; see also Lemma 4.14 of \cite{GLN}, and Definition 5.6 and Theorem 5.9 of \cite{Linuct}] Let $A$ be a simple, unital, amenable, separable C*-algebra which {{satisfies}} the UCT.
+Let us begin by recalling the (stable) uniqueness result used in \cite{EN-K0-Z}: \begin{lem}[Corollary 2.6 of \cite{EN-K0-Z}; see also Lemma 4.14 of \cite{GLNI}, and Definition 5.6 and Theorem 5.9 of \cite{Linuct}] Let $A$ be a unital simple separable amenable C*-algebra which {{satisfies}} the UCT.
 Assume that $A\cong A\otimes Q.$